• Take Me Bak 'OME

 Picture

-At this time Don lived in the first flat that he purchased after leaving home - in Goldthorn Road, Tettenhall, Wolverhampton.
+At this time Don lived in the top flat that he purchased after leaving home - in Lime Tree Avenue, Tettenhall, Wolverhampton, WV6.

 I never went there - but Don's parents talked about it.
 It soon became known to Wolverhampton fans, who rung his intercom day and night.
 It seemed that Don was rarely there, due to touring commitments.
 However, the inhabitant who used to get disrupted by the intercom was Frank Lea.
 He often used to stay in the flat when Don was away.